Bernard Gersten: Lincoln Center Theater

 In 1985, the Vivian Beaumont Theater, a component of the larger Lincoln Center performing arts complex, had been dark for four years.
 A board of directors headed by former New York Mayor John V. Lindsay decided to try one more time to activate the theater which had been built and established in the mid-sixties, but failed to establish itself as a viable theatrical venue.
 (This period includes the four years in which the NYSF produced at Lincoln Center.)

 Gersten, at the time working for Alexander Cohen on Broadway and teaching as an adjunct professor of theater administration at Columbia University, was invited to act as a consultant on the board.
-He proposed a way to organize the Beaumont and was hired as Executive Producer alongside Gregory Mosher who was hired as Artistic Director to lead the new entity "Lincoln Center Theater".
+(Source?) and proposed a way to organize the Beaumont.
+After Gregory Mosher was hired by Lindsay as Director of the theater in April 1985 Mosher approached Gersten, who was then hired as Executive Producer.
 Under Mosher and Gersten, the Vivian Beaumont and the Mitzi E. Newhouse theaters, moribund for nearly a decade, flourished.
 More than twenty productions followed in quick succession over the next five years, including several major successes (see Lincoln Center Theater).
 In 1991, Mr. Mosher announced that he would leave LCT to pursue other projects.

-In 1991, Gersten invited Andre Bishop to take over as Artistic Director.
-(Bishop's tenure would begin in 1992).
-(After Gersten's retirement, Bishop would have the title of Producing Artistic Director).
-The long list of successes at Lincoln Center Theater would grow under their partnership.
+In 1991, Gersten invited Andre Bishop to take over as Artistic Director, and Bishop's tenure began in 1992.
+After Gersten's retirement, Bishop had the title of Producing Artistic Director.
+The long list of successes at Lincoln Center Theater grew under their partnership.
 For almost twenty years, Mr. Gersten and Mr. Bishop produced an award-winning series of top shelf theatrical productions, sparing no expense to achieve the most exacting artistic results.
-A number of plays produced at Lincoln Center Theater, would move to Broadway (or be produced directly for Broadway).
+A number of plays produced at Lincoln Center Theater moved to Broadway (or were produced directly for Broadway).
 Muscular, precise, and visually striking theater became the hallmark of Lincoln Center Theater.

 Bernard Gersten produced over 150 productions at LCT, including a revival of John Guare’s House of Blue Leaves and premiere of Six Degrees of Separation, Wendy Wasserstein’s Sisters Rosenzweig, Edward Albee’s A Delicate Balance, Ngema's Sarafina, David Mamet’s Speed the Plow, Tom Stoppard’s The Coast of Utopia and a revival of South Pacific.
 Under Gersten, the Lincoln Center Theater championed the work of Spalding Gray, John Guare, Edward Albee, Tom Stoppard and Wendy Wasserstein among the dozens of playwrights, composers, and directors who worked there, including Gerald Gutierrez, Jerry Zaks, Susan Stroman, Daniel Sullivan, Bartlett Sher and Graciele Daniele.

 Prior to retirement from LCT, Gersten helped implement the fundraising, design, and construction of the new Claire Tow Theater atop the Vivian Beaumont.

 Gersten implemented a new custom license plate for New York State featuring the slogan ‘State of the Arts.’
 Income from this custom license plate supports the New York State Council on the Arts.